-Relativity is the result of a difference in knowledge about Nature between observers who are in movement relative to each other.
+Relativity is the result of difference in knowledge about Nature between observers who are at movement relative to each other.

 Given the above definition, two questions arise: Why should any difference arise in knowledge between the two observers?
 And how would each observer know what knowledge the other observer acquires about some measurement?
 To answer these questions, we must define the way in which information about some physical measurement transfers from one observer to another.
-For rendering the proposed approach useful, I postulate that information translated from one observer to another is carried by light or another wave of equal velocity, c.
+For rendering the proposed approach useful, I postulate that information translated from one observer to another is carried by light or another information carrier of equal velocity.

 Under this specification, it becomes obvious that any information about time intervals, spatial distances, and so forth between observers who are at rest relative to each other will be kept unchanged.
 However, information translated between two observers who are in motion relative motion will suffer certain modulation.
-To summarize, the proposed epistemic theory of relativity (ER) rests on the two following axioms:
+To summarize, the proposed Information Relativity theory (IR) rests on the two following axioms:

-1. The laws of physics are the same in all inertial frames of reference (SR's first axiom).

-2. All translations of information from one frame of reference to another are carried by light or electromagnetic waves of equal velocity (information-carrier axiom).
+- 1. The laws of physics are the same in all inertial frames of reference (SR's first axiom). - 2.
+All translations of information from one frame of reference to another are carried by light or by another carrier with equal velocity (information-carrier axiom).

-2. Epistemic Relativity Time and Distance Transformations
+2. Information Relativity Time and Distance Transformations

 In the present paper I focus only on the time and distance transformations.
-Derivations of the mass and energy densities transformations are detailed in "Epistemic Relativity Theory (Part II) [12].
-Moreover application of ER to cosmology is detailed in [13-15].
+Derivations of the mass and energy densities transformations are detailed in "Information Relativity Theory (Part II) [12].
+Moreover application of IR to cosmology is detailed in [13-15].
 For the sake of completeness, the theory's main transformations are depicted in Table 1a in the Appendix.